-In September 2021 an additional 3 million stock options were granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 9 September 2023.
+In September 2021 there was additional 3 million stock options granted at an exercise price of GBP£0.10, with one third vesting immediately, with an additional one third vesting on each subsequent anniversary with the options fully vested on 9 September 2023.
 The options have an expiry date of 9 September 2026.
+The decrease period on period is given the charge associated with one third of the 38 million shares granted in February 2021 vesting immediately.